 2 European-Asian Tour golf events postponed due to virus

-VIRGINIA WATER, England (AP) — Two men's golf tournaments co-sanctioned by the European and Asian Tours in Malaysia and China were postponed on Friday because of the deadly new virus from China.
+VIRGINIA WATER, England (AP) — Two men's golf tournaments co-sanctioned by the European and Asian tours in Malaysia and China were postponed Friday because of the deadly new virus from China.

-The Maybank Championship in Kuala Lumpur scheduled for April 16-19, and the China Open in Shenzhen from April 23-26 were affected.
+The tournaments are the Maybank Championship in Kuala Lumpur on April 16-19 and the China Open in Shenzhen on April 23-26.

-The sponsor and promoter Maybank requested that its event be postponed, while the decision regarding the China Open followed talks with the China Golf Association, tournament host Genzon Golf Club, the Shenzhen government, and sponsor Volvo.
+Maybank, the sponsor and promoter, requested its event be postponed.
+The decision regarding the China Open followed talks with the China Golf Association, tournament host Genzon Golf Club, the Shenzhen government and sponsor Volvo.

 “We feel this is the correct course of action at this time,” said Keith Pelley, chief executive of the European Tour.

-The coronavirus outbreak has already forced the U.S. LPGA Tour to cancel three of its events in Thailand, Singapore, and China that were scheduled in the next three weeks.
+The coronavirus outbreak has already forced the U.S. LPGA Tour to cancel three events in Thailand, Singapore and China that had been scheduled in the next three weeks.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports